Nerfstudio: A Modular Framework for Neural Radiance Field Development: Core components

 \subsection{Models and Fields}

 The RayBundles are sent to Models as input, which samples them into RaySamples.
 The RaySamples are consumed by Fields to turn regions of space (i.e., Frustums) into quantities such as color or density.
 The Nerfstudio framework contains various implementations of models and fields.
-We've implemented various samplers and renderers including fourier features, hash encodings~\cite{muller2022instant}, spherical harmonics, and matrix decompositions~\cite{chen2022tensorf_tensorf}.
-Field components include fused MLPs, voxel grids, and normal MLPs, activation functions, encodings, spatial distortions, and temporal distortions.
+We've implemented various feature encoding schemes including fourier features, hash encodings~\cite{muller2022instant}, spherical harmonics, and matrix decompositions~\cite{chen2022tensorf_tensorf}.
+Field components include fused MLPs, voxel grids, and surface normal MLPs~\cite{verbin2022ref_refnerf}, activation functions, spatial distortions~\cite{barron2022mip}, and temporal distortions~\cite{pumarola2021d}.

-\subsection{Real-time web viewer}
+\subsection{Real-time Web Viewer}

 We draw inspiration from the real-time viewer presented in Instant NGP~\cite{muller2022instant}, which facilitates real-time rendering during training.
 However, the viewer in Instant NGP is designed to work on local compute, which can be cumbersome to setup in remote settings.
-To address this issue, we have developed a ReactJS-based web viewer packaged as a publicly hosted website at \href{https://viewer.nerf.studio/}{https://viewer.nerf.studio}.
+To address this issue, we have developed a ReactJS-based web viewer packaged as a publicly hosted website.

 The viewer is designed to be accessible to a wide range of users, including those utilizing both local and remote GPUs.
 The process of utilizing remote compute is streamlined, requiring only the forwarding of a port locally via SSH.
 Once training begins, the web interface renders the NeRF in real-time as training progresses (See Fig.~\ref{fig:figure_page_1}).
 Users can pan, zoom and rotate around the scene as the optimization runs or while evaluating a trained model.
 The design of the viewer is illustrated in Fig.~\ref{fig:viewer}.